 Applicants will need to complete an online admission application and select from the drop down menu “GVI Certificate.”
 Applicants then pay the application fee and attach an essay on why they wish to be in the program.
 Students should also indicate on the right-hand side of the admission application that they are currently in the M.S.W. program, which will alert the admissions office that the application can be sent directly to the program chair for an admissions decision.

-Please arrange for references and transcripts to be forwarded to the Wilder School graduate studies office from the School of Social Work and they will be added to the admission application.
+Please arrange for references, resume/CV and transcripts already on file from the M.S.W. program to be added to the application by contacting the Graduate Admissions office.
 Students should indicate in the “Comments” section of the application form that they are already enrolled in the M.S.W. program.

 Additional information may be obtained from Virginia Commonwealth University, School of Social Work, Box 842027, Richmond, VA 23284-2027, Attention: Elizabeth Cramer, Ph.D., [email@example.com; (804) 828-9027], Certificate in Gender Violence Intervention Adviser.
 Detailed information about the Certificate in Gender Violence Intervention is available from Sarah Jane Brubaker, Ph.D., Wilder School [firstname.lastname@example.org; (804) 827-2400].
 Certificate courses can be completed after M.S.W. degree requirements have been completed as long as there is continuous enrollment.
 All M.S.W. students interested in the certificate should check the course schedule for changes and other course offerings.

 See the individual program pages for specific admission requirements, application deadlines, program goals, student learning outcomes, degree requirements and graduation requirements for the M.S.W. and Certificate in Gender Violence Intervention programs.

 |Degree:||Semester(s) of entry:||Deadline dates:||Test requirements:|